The story of The Libertines' What a Waster

 Listen to this article

-The Libertines What a Waster is 22 years old today.
+The Libertines' What a Waster is 24 years old today.

-The band's debut single saw them pulling no punches and despite it being one of their most-loved songs to date it had very little love on the radio airwaves.
+The band's debut single saw them pull no punches, but despite it being one of their most-loved songs to date it had very little love on the radio airwaves.

-There's absolutely no denying the power of The Libs' banger, but what is it about and what makes What a Waster so controversial?
+There's absolutely no denying the power of The Libs' banger, but what makes What a Waster so controversial and what is it about anyway?

 Remind yourself of the indie banger here: